 There are specific requirements that must be met for a PCT application filing to be accepted and for the invention itself to qualify for protection.
 The PCT application filing requirements are defined by the World Intellectual Property Office (WIPO).
 WIPO administers the PCT and is responsible for much of the PCT process, including performing a formality examination.
-The United States Patent and Trademark Office (USPTO) acts a Receiving Office for PCT applications and also offers information on the PCT process.
+The United States Patent and Trademark Office (USPTO) acts as a Receiving Office for PCT applications and also offers information on the PCT process.

 What to Know Before Filing:

 To proceed towards international protection though the PCT, the first step in the process is filing the PCT application with WIPO or an appropriate Receiving Office.
-The USPTO is available to act the the Receiving Office for residents/nationals of the United States.
+The USPTO is available to act as the Receiving Office for residents/nationals of the United States.
 To be entitled to file a PCT application, at least one inventor must be a national or resident of a PCT Contracting State.

 The PCT process, or international phase, is divided into two chapters (I and II), with chapter II being optional.
 Once filed, chapter I begins and the application is reviewed for its adherence to the filing-formalities required by WIPO, as agreed to under the treaty.
 The time period that begins with the filing of a PCT application is called the international phase of a patent application.
 During this phase, a PCT international search is performed by an International Searching Authority (ISA).
 The ISA reviews the PCT application and performs a search of the currently issued and published patents/applications/technical documents and compares them to the pending PCT application.
 The results of the search are published in an international search report and written opinion of the ISA.